icgc-argo/argo-docs/docs/submission/validating-molecular-data.md

 </TabItem>
 <TabItem value="docker">

 A pre-requisite is to have Docker installed and configured on your operating system.
 Depending on your system permissions, this may or may not be allowed.
-In that case, it is best to use the Client version.
+If you do not have permission, it is best to use the Client version.

 ```bash
 docker pull quay.io/icgc-argo/seq-tools:1.0.0